 The Gouramis’ courtship is curious.
 During the process it’s common for the couple to touch with their pectoral fins modified in the form of an antenna.
 The male creates a layer of bubbles on the surface of the water, which will be where the fertilized eggs will be deposited.
 They tend to fall to the bottom, but the male picks them up and puts them in the layer of bubbles where they stay for around 3 days.
 When they begin to leave it’s advisable to separate the male so that he does not devour the small fry.
 At first the fry will feed on their yolk sac and later on the food provided.

 The gouramis are shy, solitary and peaceful fish that coexist well with other quiet species.
 However, it is advisable not to bring together in the same aquarium two male gouramis, since they are rivals between them and could get to fight.

 Next to this, the only time where they can show a little more aggressive is when they are raising their fry.
 They are very territorial parents which will protect their young at any cost.

 Their care is very simple.
 They are omnivorous, so they can be given all kinds of food and aren’t very demanding with water conditions.

 The only caprice that guramis ask is to have surface plants to build their famous bubble nest and to increase their family.

 In order for gouramis to reproduce in the aquarium, certain conditions must be guaranteed.
-It’s recommended to have an aquarium for reproduction in addition to the community one, so that they can be calm and form their nest of bubbles, to carry out their courtship and so that other fish don’t eat the eggs or the fry.
+It’s recommended to have an aquarium for reproduction in addition to the community one, so that they can be calm and make their nest of bubbles, to carry out their courtship, preventing this way other fish from eating the eggs or the fry.